Untitled (Orrery for the Body) Caroline Woolard, 2024, 96 x 40 x 36 inches, india ink, foam, sand, concrete, steel

 I believe that artists and designers can imagine and enact sustainable futures.
 I build objects as well as networks that prefigure more equitable worlds.

-For example, I co-founded and ran the peer-to-peer learning platform TradeSchool.coop from 2008-2018, launched and worked on the NYC Real Estate Investment Cooperative from 2014-2016, served on the Executive Team as CCO of Open Collective from 2021-2023, and more recently have co-founded and become a core organizer of the national network for creative co-ops called Art.coop (2020-present) and Head of Strategy for Minima.nyc.
+For example, I co-founded and ran the peer-to-peer learning platform TradeSchool.coop from 2008-2018, launched and worked on the NYC Real Estate Investment Cooperative from 2014-2016, served on the Executive Team as CCO of Open Collective from 2021-2023, and co-founded the national network for creative co-ops called Art.coop (2020-present) and Head of Strategy for Pollinator.coop (2024-present).

 I am equally comfortable writing a report, making a website, designing a logo, forming a co-op, or making a sculpture.
 I am recognized in what seem like three disparate areas: (1) art and design, (2) economic justice, and (3) open-source software.